 overhead shot of potato salad in a white bowl with a blue linen next to it.

-Enjoy the best, homemade Amish potato salad recipe, made famous by Walmart!
-This gluten free potato salad has a classic, old fashioned taste dotted with pimentos, sweet pickles, and hard boiled eggs.
+Even though this is the recipe we grew up on, it is better described as Amish-style potato salad, made made famous by Walmart deli.
+My mom's naturally gluten free potato salad recipe has a classic, old fashioned sweet, tangy taste dotted with pimentos, sweet pickles, and hard boiled eggs.

 Ingredients